Performance Analysis of Event-Triggered Consensus Control for Multi-agent Systems under Cyber-Physical Attacks: INTRODUCTION

-The design of secure event-triggered controllers has been recently studied in \cite{Feng2017ACC,Ding2017cyber,Shoukry2016TAC,Li2012CDC}.
+The design of secure event-triggered controllers has been recently studied in \cite{Feng2017ACC,Ding2017cyber,Shoukry2016TAC}.
 In \cite{Feng2017ACC}, a secure average consensus problem is considered for linear MASs subject to denial of service (DoS) attacks.
 It is shown in \cite{Feng2017ACC} that resilience against DoS attacks is accomplished as long as the frequency and period of DoS attacks satisfy certain conditions.
 In \cite{Ding2017cyber}, an event-triggered control approach is introduced for the consensus of MASs with lossy sensors under cyber-physical attacks.
 The cyber-physical attacks considered in \cite{Ding2017cyber} are deception attacks which are represented by bounded disturbances occurring randomly.
 In \cite{Shoukry2016TAC}, the authors develop an event-based algorithm to mitigate attacks on the estimator by reconstructing both the state as well as the sparse attack signal for single-agent discrete-time linear systems.
 No control protocol is assumed in \cite{Shoukry2016TAC}.
-In \cite{Li2012CDC}, the minimum bit-rates required to realize resilient event-triggered controllers to transient faults is investigated, and an upper bound on the minimum information bit-rate between sensor and actuator necessary for resilient behavior is established.